01-edu/public/docs/setup_of_external_repo.md

 -A dockerHub account [https://hub.docker.com/](https://hub.docker.com/).

-## I- Setup of GitHub repository
+## Setup of GitHub repository

-### 1. Create your own public repository
+### Create your own public repository

 Once logged into your github account, click on the creation of new repository:
 It is the button `New` (the button is on the top corner right side)

-### 2. Git clone your repository and prepare an example for the folder structure for projects
+### Git clone your repository and prepare an example for the folder structure for projects

 - Create a folder called `subjects`
 - Inside this folder create a folder called what you wish (example: `firstproject`)